KolmogorovLab/Severus/README.md

---inbetween-ins         report unmapped insertions around breakpoints --only-somatic          omits germline outputs in the somatic mode --output_LOH            outputs a bed file with predicted LOH regions --ins-to-tra            converts insertions to translocations if mapping is known
+--inbetween-ins         report unmapped insertions around breakpoints --only-somatic          omits germline outputs in the somatic mode --output_LOH            outputs a bed file with predicted LOH regions --tra-to-ins            converts insertions to translocations if mapping is known --output-read-ids       outputs read IDs for support reads
 ```

 ## Benchmarking Severus and other SV callers